 Elizabeth is a part-time research assistant with a Bachelor’s degree in Neuroscience and Behavior from Vassar College.
 She previously worked as an equine intern at Green Chimneys School.
 During her free time she enjoys going on walks with her dogs and volunteering at local barns.
 Elizabeth is especially interested in the environmental factors that effect risk and resilience after exposure(s) to trauma.

-Sayee Shruthi Manickam is a veterinary student at NC State University and will be working with the lab this summer.
-Her diversity and veterinary-related experiences have greatly influenced her passion for the Human-Animal bond.
+Sayee Shruthi Manickam is a veterinary student at NC State University and worked with the PAW Lab as a summer research student, and continues to be involved in the Center for Animals and Public Policy’s research on cultural humility curriculum for veterinary students.
+Her diversity and veterinary-related experiences have greatly influenced her passion for the human-animal bond.
 She hopes to utilize her learnings in her career as a companion animal practitioner and contribute to improving both animal and human health.

-Laurelle Sum is an undergraduate pre-veterinary student studying Biopsychology and Child Study & Human Development.
+Laurelle Sum is an undergraduate pre-veterinary student studying Biopsychology and Child Study & Human Development who worked with the PAW Lab as an student research assistant.
 She works as a veterinary assistant at a local veterinary clinic and has experience volunteering at animal rescues.
 In her free time, Laurelle likes to dance and play badminton.
 She also has two dogs!